An inner-city oasis where water conservation is key

 There’s so much to see in the multilayered garden, it’s easy to miss all the barrels and bins set up strategically around the property to catch rainwater and roof run-off.

-With the aid of an understanding plumber, Mark and husband Gene Dillman had the downpipes on their house rearranged so they can direct water from the roof into the vessel of their choice.
+With the aid of an understanding plumber, Mark and Gene had the downpipes on their house rearranged so they can direct water from the roof into the vessel of their choice.
 They have different lengths of pipe to reach different barrels.